 The belay jacket doesn’t last as long as a down jacket, both due to its synthetic fill’s tendency to slowly lose loft and, more importantly, the fact that you give it a lot more hammer.
 My current jacket has done about three months worth of major trips over two years in total and although I’ve been careful to look after its loft its shell now has more holes in it than Jeffery Archer’s life story and is far beyond repair (it’s done everything I could have asked of it).

 Firstly, when I say fill what I mean is the type of insulation used, as it’s not actually a fill like down i.e. it’s not stuffed in the jacket as it’s sewn in.
 In the past synthetic fills were prone to being heavy, bulky and not that resilient to repeated compression, meaning their loft would quickly drop off.
 Modern synthetics are now encroaching on the lofty (get it) heights of down, being only a little heavier and having a much greater life span if looked after (avoid tumble drying or hot washes).
 Down is still the tops when it comes to warmth, drape and luxurious feel (and always will be), but the advantages of synthetics are now allowing them to do almost as good a job as down but in places where down would quickly die.
 Here’s a rundown of the main fills:

-This is continuous filament, meaning it is manufactured in a singe strand that when spun together forms the loft (up to 8,000km long).
-The main feature of 3D is that is has a hollow cored fibre that has a triangular cross section, making it both warmer than a straight solid fibre and more resistant to compression, meaning it will maintain its loft even with a lot of hard abuse.
+This is a continuous filament, meaning it is manufactured in a single strand that when spun together forms the loft (up to 8,000km long).
+The main feature of 3D is that it has a hollow cored fibre that has a triangular cross-section, making it both warmer than a straight solid fibre and more resistant to compression, meaning it will maintain its loft even with a lot of hard abuse.
 The fibres are very fine (14 microns) and slick, meaning it’s soft and very compressible - perhaps not as compressible as other fills but this translates into a longer loft life.